-To schedule the oral defense, the student submit a Request for Graduate Examination form at least two weeks prior to the FINAL defense.
+To schedule the oral defense, the student submits a Request for Graduate Examination form at least two weeks prior to the FINAL defense.

-Students MUST follow ALL Graduate School deadlines!
+Students MUST follow ALL university deadlines.
 Failure to follow these deadlines will result in postponement of graduation.